ClouDesire/docusaurus/docs/onboarding-extra-resources.md

 ![Stairstep extra resource on marketplace](assets/extra-resources/stairstep-tagged.png)

-More information about how to configure such kind of extra-resources are availble below.

 ## Create an Extra Resource

 To define a new Extra Resource, you need to have already created a product in